gisbi-kim/removert/README.md

 - FYI: We uses ROS's parameter parser for the convenience, despite no topic flows within our system (our repository currently runs at offline on the pre-prepared scans saved on a HDD or a SSD).
 But the speed is fast (over 10Hz for a single removing) and plan to extend to real-time slam integration in future.

 ## How to use
-- First the compile the source
+- First, compile the source
 ```
 $ mkdir -p ~/catkin/removert_ws/src
 $ cd ~/catkin/removert_ws/src